Su-Ng/Sandbox/README.md

 # Sandbox
 This is a simple repository to record any new code I learnt.
+I am working on NLTK to learn more about Natural Language Processing and the various technics available in NLTK.
+Also I am working on Data Cleaning, which demands the highest and biggest application of time and effort for any data science projects.
+I like to explore both Python and R programming language as these are the two hottest language to learn in Data Science.

 # Reading in CSV
 I created a new file to read csv data.